tapunict/System-Stats-By-Keylogger/README.md

 ## Getting Started

-So that the repository is successfully cloned and simulator run smoothly, a few steps need to be followed.
+So that the repository is successfully cloned and project run smoothly, a few steps need to be followed.

 ### Requisites